HOMESCHOOLING IN OREGON & HOMESCHOOL LAWS

 You may be eligible for certain federal tax benefits to help offset educational expenses.
 One option is a Coverdell Education Savings Account, which allows money to grow tax-free when used for qualified education costs.
 Independent homeschooling individuals might also be able to deduct a portion of mortgage interest or rent if part of the home is used regularly and exclusively for home schooling.
 Finally, tax credits or deductions could be available for required books, supplies, equipment and curricula used for homeschool instruction.
 To learn more about these potential tax advantages, review the information and resources provided by the IRS.

-Immunization Requirements In Oregon
+Oregon Immunization Requirements

 The regulations concerning immunization for homeschoolers differ from those who attend public school, private school, or childcare.
 Unlike the latter, homeschooled children are not mandated to be immunized or to submit exemption forms.